inancdericioglu/cloudcomputingproject/README.md

 ```
 python app.py
 ```
-2. Open our browser and navigate to localhost:8080
+2. Open your browser and navigate to localhost:8080
 3. Enter user name:cloudcomputing and password:ecs781
 4. Access the page and enter information.
 5. Currency:Euro(it just provides Euro for now)